 Probably the biggest downside of the Hiboy S2 comes from its biggest strength, and that’s the solid wheels.
 Sure, they will never go flat, but the rides will not be as comfortable.
 The suspension will help, but still not make the rides as smooth as the ones on a good air-filled tire scooter.
 So, make sure you know what you’re after – if you’re after the classic pneumatic tire scooter, check out the reviews of the Xiaomi M365 Pro or the GoTrax XR Ultra for similar choices but with regular tires.

 A few owners have reported the rear fender breaking off.
 Honestly, I’m not sure how they’ve managed to pull that one off, since the fenders are reinforced with steel plates and are one of the toughest ones around.
-But still, there have been a few complaints about that.

 As usual, there are a few reports of the scooter not providing the specified range.
 This is not a general flaw, it’s simply unit-specific and it happens for pretty much every possible scooter out there.
 In some of the cases, the users have been on the heavier side, and that should also be taken into account.